Skip to main content

 Comprehensive Literacy State Development Grant

-As part of the Comprehensive Literacy State Development Grant Program (link coming soon!),the seven grantees, known as the Literacy Lead Agencies (LLA) (link coming soon!) work to build expertise in the priorities identified in the State Literacy Plan (PDF) (link coming soon!) through multi-year small-scale pilot projects with local districts.
+As part of the federal 2019 Comprehensive Literacy State Development Grant Program (CLSD), the seven grantees, known as the Literacy Lead Agencies (LLA), have worked to build expertise in the priorities identified in the State Literacy Plan (SLP) (PDF) through multi-year small-scale pilot projects with local districts.
 Each LLA is building professional learning networks and providing technical assistance to increase local capacity in implementing effective literacy instruction.
+The LLAs will sunset their grant work in September of 2025 after a no-cost time extension.
+California has recently been awarded a 2024 CLSD Grant, which will run from October 2024 through September 2029.
+During the new grant period, the SLP will be updated and revised, and a new grant competition will name LLAs in 2025.

 Educator Workforce Investment Grant Program

-The Educator Workforce Investment Grant (link coming soon!) program provides free professional learning opportunities for teachers and paraprofessionals across the state for implementation of the Effective Language Acquisition Programs (link coming soon!) and Special Education.
+The Educator Workforce Investment Grant program provides free professional learning opportunities for teachers and paraprofessionals across the state for implementation of the Effective Language Acquisition Programs and Special Education.

 Local Control and Accountability Plan